 What is Exposure in Photography?

-The exposure definition in photography is quite straightforward, it’s the amount of light that enters your camera sensor or film if you’re using an SLR.
-To harshly oversimplify, it’s how bright your photo can be and is affected by apertures, shutter speed, and ISO.
+Exposure in photography is the amount of light that enters your camera sensor or film if you’re using an SLR.
+To harshly oversimplify, it’s how bright your photo can be and is affected by aperture, shutter speed, and ISO.

 What Does Exposure Affect in Photography?